sepdadanta23/Whmcsco-Admin-Template/README.md

 [yourdirectory] means where you uploaded the logo.
 ## 3rd Step
 Save the file and close it.
-## Now you changed it
+## its Done
-Now its done and you can use it.
-If you had any problems, just write it in the "issue" and i will check it.
+Now its done and you can use it. **If you had any problems, just write it in the "issue" and i will check it.**
+Thanks for reading this.